What do you do when you discover a destination on your list is an ethical nightmare?

 Then there’s your own internal moral compass.
 If you don’t have the courage of your convictions, then you’re lost.
 Visiting a country that conducts atrocities condones them, and does that make you complicit?

 There’s an opposing school of thought, those who say you should go anyway.
-They’re not advocating ignorance or blindly venturing into countries that condone atrocities, but instead say to make an informed decision to go and make a difference.
+They’re not advocating ignorance or blindly venturing into countries that condone atrocities but instead say to make an informed decision to go and make a difference.

 Oppressors need secrecy and compliance to conduct their oppression.
 By turning the spotlight on them, by exposing their actions to the eyes of visitors, they are less likely to do their evil (this is also why media attention works).
 The oppressed desperately need someone to hear their story.
 They need their plight to be known.

-We contacted our friends at like-minded travel businesses and asked them – in the most unbiased way possible – boycott or not?
+We contacted our friends at like-minded travel businesses and asked them, in the most unbiased way possible, boycott or not?
 Here are some of their answers.

 “As the former President of Geographic Expeditions, I can weigh in.
-My perspective was shaped when Amnesty International called for a boycott our company because we were operating trips to Myanmar/Burma.
+My perspective was shaped when Amnesty International called for a boycott of our company because we were operating trips to Myanmar/Burma.
 At the time, Aung San Suu Kyi urged travelers to stay away.
 I managed to dig up our position paper, which I support to this day.

-“We're not in the business of sheltering our travelers from reality, good or bad. (when they return) they know that they've had the paradoxical, and all too common, experience of traveling to magnificent destinations, seeing magnificent sights, meeting magnificent people, who are in trouble.
-And they almost invariably come home eager to help, not forget, those people.” – Jim Sano, Geographic Expeditions
+“We're not in the business of sheltering our travelers from reality, good or bad. (when they return) they know that they've had the paradoxical, and all too common,

 "Traveling and immersing yourself in a culture is a far more impactful way to affect change in the world when compared to boycotting travel to a particular country in an effort to encourage it to change its ways.

 "Travel enables greater awareness of important issues such as human rights, species vulnerability or environmental degradation, and expands our understanding of the diverse perspectives that exist around a wide range of issues and challenges.
-Through visiting a country and engaging in immersive types of experiences such as volunteering, travellers are able to make a valuable hands-on contribution towards tackling important local challenges, while at the same time heightening global understanding and empathy, both in themselves and in the people they interact with.
+Through visiting a country and engaging in immersive types of experiences such as volunteering, travelers are able to make a valuable hands-on contribution towards tackling important local challenges, while at the same time heightening global understanding and empathy, both in themselves and in the people they interact with.
 Abroad experiences influence the decisions that people make in life for the better and encourage us all to think more globally.

 “The ethics of visiting places like Myanmar and North Korea have previously been the subject of passionate company-wide debates at Intrepid.
-The majority decision has been that we don’t boycott, but that our trips include as much genuine real-life local interaction as we can, because it exposes both our travellers and locals to the reality that we are all human.
+The majority decision has been that we don’t boycott, but that our trips include as much genuine real-life local interaction as we can, because it exposes both our travelers and locals to the reality that we are all human.
 We genuinely believe that travel connects people, it builds understanding, it makes us less prejudiced and more empathetic.
 We need more of that in the world right now.” – James Thornton, CEO of Intrepid Travel

 “The arguments work both ways, for just as it is true that withdrawing and boycotting has an effect, so it is also true that striving to remain in contact may also have beneficial results, and certainly help to limit the suffering of broader communities in the countries concerned.
 It may be that only by maintaining some kind of contact that we can hope to have influence for the good.” – Helen Jennings, The Ethical Travel Guide